Lukasz-Pe/Snaker/README.md

     6. In all classes where no SDL typical were passed around, smart pointer were used.

     In class `Snake` is for example `shared_ptr` to `Settings` object, and in `main.cpp` is `unique_ptr` to font object.
-4. Concurrency was no implemented in this project.
+4. Concurrency has not been implemented in this project.